sanjeev0810/Mini-CRM/README.md

-The files are in master class not in main class
+The files are in master class not in main class.

 So change the class into master view it...
 # Mini-CRM